E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Experiments

 We report the performance of E3AD on key sub-tasks against SOTA methods.
 Notably, our model addresses all tasks concurrently within one end-to-end trained network, whereas other baselines are specialized for only one task.

 \textbf{Visual Grounding.} Table~\ref{tab:vg} reports visual grounding results.
 E3AD surpasses the strongest baseline (CAVG) with absolute gains of +6.86\% (Talk2Car), +10.50\% / +8.72\% (MoCAD test/val), and +6.79\% / +7.36\% (DrivePilot test/val).
 This superiority is especially pronounced in challenging scenes.
 On corner-case splits (occluded, multi-agent, ambiguous), it improves by +8.26\%, +6.95\%, and +7.48\%, and on Long-text by +11.63\%.
 Generic VLMs (Qwen) lag markedly across all datasets.
-These results indicate that our emotion- and spatial-aware grounding yields more precise and robust localization within a unified end-to-end model.
+These results indicate our emotion- and spatial-aware grounding yields more precise and robust localization within a unified E2E model.

 \textbf{Spatial Reasoning.} Table~\ref{tab:Spatial} illustrates that E3AD markedly outperforms large VLM baselines (Qwen2.5/3-VL) on target localization and depth estimation.
 While even VLMs like Qwen2.5-VL-72B struggle with basic spatial reasoning (Location MAE 10.1, Depth MAE 22.68), E3AD demonstrates a precise, grounded understanding with an MAE of only 0.47 (Location) and 4.25 (Depth), respectively.
 This superiority is consistent in accuracy metrics, where E3AD achieves 97.7\% PA$_2$ (Location) and 53.1\% PA$_2$ (Depth), far above the best VLM.
-These results demonstrate that E3AD establishes a new state of the art in fine-grained 3D spatial perception and localization, significantly outperforming conventional visual-spatial VLMs in real-world driving scenarios.
+These results demonstrate that E3AD establishes a new state-of-the-art in 3D spatial perception and localization, significantly outperforming conventional visual-spatial VLMs in real-world driving scenarios.